ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/envoy_tune/tune_envoy_thp.md

 ###  Envoy Deployment Tuning by THP

 Transparent Huge Pages (THP) in Linux is a feature that automatically utilizes larger memory pages (typically 2 MB) to improve memory management efficiency for large-scale applications.
 It reduces the overhead associated with managing numerous small pages, enhancing TLB efficiency.
-Applying THP to envoy can result in a 18% enhancement in performance..
+Applying THP to envoy can result in a 18% enhancement in performance.

-Use the information below as general guidance on tuning Envoy by THP.
+Use the information below as general guidance to tune Envoy by THP.

 ##  Kernel configuration

-Make sure kernel config with the following enabled:
+Make sure the following configurations are enabled in your kernel config:
 ```console
 CONFIG_HUGETLBFS = y
 CONFIG_HUGETLB_PAGE = y